pkolano/basshfs/README.md

 To install, copy "basshfs" to a directory in $PATH and "basshfs.1" to a directory in $MANPATH.
 For usage details, see "basshfs.1" (in man page format, viewable with "nroff -man").
+For license details, see "COPYING".

 Questions, comments, fixes, and/or enhancements welcome.